×

 Negative accounts don’t stick around forever.
 After seven years, the settled account will automatically fall off your credit report.
 In the event that it doesn’t fall off, you’ll need to dispute the account.

-Removing a settled account from your credit report isn’t easy, but it is possible with some effort and persistence.
+Removing a settled account from your credit report isn’t easy, but it is achievable with some effort and persistence.
 If the original creditor or collection agency won’t agree to remove the account, file a dispute with one of the three major bureaus.
 With some hard work and dedication, you should eventually be able to get any inaccurate or outdated information removed from your reports.

 FAQ